-Assessing value for members
+Assessing Value for Members

-1. A documented value for members assessment is undertaken at least annually and is formally approved by the Trustee Board.
+Control Objective 1: A documented value for member's assessment is undertaken at least annually and is formally approved by the Trustee Board.

 Ensuring Value for Members (VFM) is a key objective of the Trustee.

 Accordingly, the Trustee has developed a framework policy with which it can evaluate VFM relative to the costs and charges levied.
 The policy is reviewed by the Board annually to ensure that the quality features remain relevant and comprehensive before the evaluation is undertaken.